-Sacrament of the Sick
+Anointing of the Sick

 In times past, this sacrament was reserved for those who were dying.
-The Second Vatican Council (1962-1965) changed the name of the sacrament from “Extreme Unction” to “Sacrament of the Sick” and broadened its use considerably.
+The Second Vatican Council (1962-1965) changed the name of the sacrament from “Extreme Unction” to “Sacrament of the Sick” and broadened it's use considerably.
 Today, people who are in the hospital for an illness that may not be life threatening are given this sacrament.
 It can be received as often as necessary.

 Click here for USCCB info